I have decided to make a Space Station Simulator. At some point in the future. Here’s why and how.

 The best way to learn something is to use it in a practical application.
 So I am.

 I love games.
-I’ve made a couple of board games and am playing around with a small video game.
+I’ve made a couple of board games and spent my youth tinkering with platformers.
 I tabletop role play incredibly often, war-game Space Marines and occasionally crack out an old board game.
 Plus, I love complex open world video games like Skyrim, No Man’s Sky, Dwarf Fortress, Spore, etc…

 I’m gonna learn C/C++ by making a game.